Start with great skin.

 Scrubbing your face and body will remove all the dead cells leaving it soft and supple.
 Homemade scrubs such as baking soda or olive oil and sea salt works great for your face and skin.

-Having Healthy And Balanced Diet –
+Having a Healthy And Balanced Diet –

 Teenagers have the habit of grabbing and munching away on stuff like chips and rolls and sodas and aerated drinks, pizzas, burgers, and French fries, avoid these and make a good healthy and balanced diet as it is a key to healthy skin.